 Please note: The process of manually marking an application as risky works only for applications installed by the administrator.
 Native applications cannot be marked as risky.
 Applications installed by other users are marked as risky automatically when the administrator removes its access to all users.

 - The Blacklist is the list of applications prohibited to use in the company.

-If an employee installs the blacklist application, Spinbackup will revoke access automatically, so the company no longer should worry about security breaches coming from that source.
+If an employee gives the blacklisted application access to corporate data, Spinbackup will notify administrator about it, so the company no longer should worry about security breaches coming from that source.
 To view the list of blacklist applications, press the Blacklist button in the “3rd-party Apps Audit” section.

 In a new window, you will see the 3rd-party Apps blacklist section.
 You can remove apps from the blacklist by pressing the Remove button.

-- If you switch on the Automated removal of the blacklisted apps function, all blacklisted apps will be automatically removed from all domain users’ devices.
+- If you switch on the Automated removal of the blacklisted apps function, Spinbackup will automatically remove access to corporate data for the blacklisted apps.

 If you add an application to the blacklist, while the “Automated removal of the blacklisted apps” function is switched on, the automated removal will take place during the daily application scan after adding the application to the blacklist.